The Ultimate Infused Maple Syrup Recipes

 Baking

 Maple syrup is a fantastic sweetener for muffins, cookies, and cakes.
-If a liquid sweetener is called for in a recipe, like honey or agave, try substituting one of your syrup infusions.
-A gingerbread cake or carrot muffin paired with our chai spice syrup recipe would be divine!
+If a recipe calls for a liquid sweetener like honey or agave, try substituting one of your syrup infusions.
+A gingerbread cake or carrot muffin paired with a chai spice syrup would be absolutely divine!

 Meat

 Maple and soy sauce are a match made in flavour heaven.
-The sweetness of the maple balances the saltiness of the soy, which makes a gorgeous marinade for meats.
-Try this flavour combo over chicken or salmon for a touch of sweetness in a savoury dish.
+The sweetness of the maple balances the saltiness of the soy, creating a gorgeous marinade for meats.
+Try this flavour combo for an Asian‑style barbecue or in your favourite stir‑fries.
+It’s a simple way to bring that umami‑loaded flavour to your dishes in a flash!

 Salad Dressing or Vinaigrette

-Pair the sweetness of your syrup with something tangier and more acidic, like Farm Boy™ Dijon Mustard and Farm Boy™ Balsamic Vinegar.
-Alongside a good-quality olive oil, mix them together and season to taste.
-Use this homemade salad dressing on everything from fresh salad to roasted veggies.
+Pair the sweetness of your syrup with punchy, tangy flavours like Farm Boy™ Dijon Mustard and Farm Boy™ Rosé Balsamic Vinegar.
+Whisk them together with a good‑quality olive oil and season to taste.
+Use this homemade dressing on everything from fresh salads to roasted veggies.

 Drinks

-Skip the sugar you might add to your morning coffee or tea and try adding a spoonful of infused maple syrup instead.
-Any of these syrup recipes would be a delightful addition to a latte or hot cup of java, but we’re most partial to our chai spice and creamy coconut infusions.
-For a colder drink, why not try a maple limeade with our spicy citrus infusion?
-Freshly squeezed lime juice, water, and our maple syrup brings nuance to a classic summery sipper.
+Skip the sugar you might add to your morning coffee or tea and try stirring in a spoonful of infused maple syrup instead.
+Any of these syrup recipes would be a delightful addition to a latte or hot cup of java, though we’re especially partial to our chai spice and creamy coconut infusions.
+For something cold, try a maple limeade made with our spicy citrus infusion—freshly squeezed lime juice, water, and maple syrup bring a bright twist to this classic sipper.

 Cocktails

-Put on your mixologist hat and swap the simple syrup for maple syrup.
-Maple pairs beautifully with liquors like rum, whiskey, bourbon, and rye.
-The woody notes of these alcohols complement the sweet maple syrup.
-We recommend trying any of these infusions in cocktails like an Old Fashioned, Dark n’ Stormy, and a Whiskey Sour.
+Put on your mixologist hat and swap simple syrup for maple syrup.
+Maple pairs beautifully with spirits like rum, whiskey, bourbon, and rye—their woody notes complement its natural sweetness.
+Try any of these infusions in cocktails like an Old Fashioned, Piña Colada, Whiskey Sour, and more.

 Shopping Cart